collabnix/dockerlabs/cookbook/python/README.md

 Five is greater than two!
 ```

-Que: What will be output of the below code:
+Que: What will be the output for the below code:

 ```
 if 5 > 2: